Approaches to infrastructure procurement in Australia have evolved considerably over decades, giving rise to a suite of models.

 “If City Deals and PPPs are combined to deliver integrated infrastructure and services, urban design and environmental outcomes, there may be opportunities for excellent, long term results”.

-Mr. Arnott advocates the use of PPPs, but notes that if they are to survive in the climate, they must be more flexible in their approach to risk allocation.
+Mr. Arnott advocates PPPs but says that, to succeed, they must be flexible in their approach to risk allocation.

 “Historically, there was a tendency for governments to absolve themselves of all or most of the risk associated with a PPP.
 But in today’s climate, this approach needs to change.